rothsandro/eleventy-notes/Features/Panel.md

 tags: feature
 ---

 The panel on the right side of the page shows information about the current note.
-It includes a table of contents, [[Tags]], [[Wikilinks]], external links and additional actions.
+It includes a table of contents, [[Custom Properties]], [[Tags]], [[Wikilinks]], external links and additional actions.

 You can hide the panel on a specific page by adding the `panel` Front Matter property: